Badfinger: Departure of Griffiths and hiring of Molland

 At the end of October 1969, Griffiths, who was the sole married occupant of the communal group's home and also was raising a child (b.
 December 1968), left the group.
-His responsibilities created friction, mainly between Griffiths's wife, Evans, and manager Collins.
+His responsibilities created friction, mainly between Griffiths' wife, Evans, and manager Collins.
 Griffiths later said: "Tommy [Evans] created the bad blood.
 He'd convinced the others that [I was] not one of the boys anymore."
 Drummer Gibbins remembered that he wasn't even consulted about the decision: "I was considered a nothing head at that point.
 I wasn't even worth conversing with."

 As the release date of "Come and Get It" was approaching, the Iveys looked for a replacement for Griffiths.
 After unsuccessfully auditioning a number of bassists, they hired guitarist Joey Molland, who was previously with Gary Walker & the Rain, the Masterminds, and the Fruit-Eating Bears.
 His addition required Evans to shift from rhythm guitar to bass.